Haj Ali Razmara: Effects on Iranian government

 On 12 March 1951 the Majlis voted to nationalize Iran's oil.
 Not one Majlis member voted against the Act.
 A spectator in the gallery is reported to have shouted "Eight grains of gunpowder have brought this about."
 This was followed by a vote on 28 March to expropriate the AIOC properties at Abadan.

 The Shah appointed Hussein Ala to succeed Razmara as prime minister.
 This move was met by further assassinations, riots, and demonstrations throughout the country.
 Ala ultimately resigned his post as prime minister.
 The Shah opted to go with former Prime Minister Sayyid Ziya al-Din Tabatabai but the Majlis, led by the National Front, voted Mohammed Mossadegh to the post.

 The nationalization of the oil industry was supported by the vast majority of the Iranian public, who believed it would lead to prosperity for all.
 After a series of further assassinations of several more government ministers by their then ally Fadā'iyān-e Islam, Prime Minister Mossadegh and the National Front were finally able to nationalize the oil and expel the AIOC.
 As this move dealt a severe blow to the monarchy as well as to British interests in Iran, the US and Britain orchestrated the now well-known coup d'état in 1953, code-named Operation Ajax, removing Mossadegh as Prime Minister and convincing the Shah to appoint a Prime Minister of their choosing.
 Mohammad Reza Shah remained in power until the 1979 revolution, which led to the establishment of the Islamic Republic.

 Personal life

 Razmara married Anvar ol Molouk Hedayat who was a sister of Sadegh Hedayat, an Iranian author.
 They had five children.
+One of his sons, Nowzar, was the SAVAK’s chief of station in Cairo, Egypt, in the late 1970s.